Protection Ritual to Stop conflict and War in Sudan

 Single phrase Reduces confusion Each session

-If you want, I can help craft a simple group outline tailored to your needs.
+If you want, I can help craft a simple group outline tailored to your needs—a one‑page plan with time, phrase, roles, and a privacy checklist.
 See my guidance and reach out via this note on group outline help.

 Working with elements and herbs: earth, water, air, fire, and spirit

-Earth anchors and stabilizes energy.
-Use a pinch of soil or a small bowl of dirt as a steadying base.
+Earth anchors and stabilizes energy—use a pinch of soil or a small bowl of earth as a steadying base.

-Fire inspires hope.
-Use a small candle as a beacon, never leave it unattended, and snuff it safely.
+Fire inspires hope—use a small candle on a fireproof base, never leave it unattended, and snuff it safely when finished.

-• I suggest easy herbs like basil or lavender in tiny amounts for calm support.
+• Use mild herbs like basil or lavender in tiny amounts for calm support; avoid heavy smoke in closed spaces or around respiratory conditions.

-• Track which elements feel strongest and adjust over weeks.
+• Track which elements feel strongest in your journal and adjust your practice over weeks.

 Earth Stabilize Basil Small bowl of soil; grounding breath